podaac/data-subscriber/README.md

 **Downloader** - [Documentation](Downloader.md)

 The Downloader is useful if you need to download PO.DAAC data once in a while or prefer to do it "on-demand".
-The subscriber makes no assumptions about the last time run or what is new in the archive, it simply uses the provided requests and downloads all matching data.
+The Downloader makes no assumptions about the last time run or what is new in the archive, it simply uses the provided requests and downloads all matching data.

 **Subscriber** - [Documentation](Subscriber.md)